agaveplatform/SC17-container-tutorial/03-Auth-Notebooks-and-Web-Console.md

 ## Container runtimes
 Docker and Singularity are both preinstalled in the Sandbox.
 Private registries for both container runtimes are hosted on `build.tutorial.public.agaveplatform.org`.
 You may authenticate with your Agave credentials.

-<span style='color:red'>Is this a browser or ssh login?
-What does the student do after logging in?
-Look at the source files?
-Trigger a build?</span>

 ## Agave CLI
 The Agave CLI is available in your sandbox `~/src/agave-cli` directory.
 The commands are already present in your environment `$PATH`.